isomerpages/govtech-stp/_travel-and-health-control-measures/vaccinated-travellers-intending-to-travel-to-singapore.md

 If you have read and understood the criteria below and wish to find out which SafeTravel Lane you should use to enter Singapore, you may click [HERE](/arriving/overview) for more info.

 ## Vaccination with Same Vaccine Manufacturer
-Travellers considered fully vaccinated if they meet the following conditions at least 2 weeks before arrival in Singapore:
+Travellers are considered fully vaccinated if they meet the following conditions at least 2 weeks before arrival in Singapore:
 - Received the full regimen of WHO EUL Vaccines (below), from a specific manufacturer, and
 - Met the minimum dose interval period.